Japanese Wedding Traditions: Sacred Sake and Ancient Ceremony

 - Personal vow additions to traditional scripts

-Post-pandemic adaptations continuing in 2025:
+Post-pandemic adaptations continuing:

 - Smaller guest lists (80-100 average)